 1 tablespoon dried oregano

 8 whole cloves garlic, smashed

 4 chipotle peppers (canned or dried)

-For carnitas tacos, reheat the meat and serve in corn tortillas with sour cream, cilantro, chopped red onion and lime wedges.
+For carnitas tacos, reheat the meat and serve in tortillas with accompaniments like sour cream, cilantro, radishes, pineapple, chopped red onion and lime wedges.

 This recipe has been updated.
 Originally published July 2010.